Getting free access to a great tool is a nice feeling, [but the developers need to make money to continue existing.]

 This post explores some of the best freemium examples we’ve seen.

-There are pro's and cons to the no-cost pricing approach.
 Take a look at how these 10 companies rocked the freemium model and see if they can work for you too.

 What is Freemium?